scythe-jake/community-threats/Industroyer2/README.md

 - rundll32.exe C:\windows\system32\comsvcs.dll,Minidump <lsass pid> C:\users\public\mem.dmp full

 ## Cleaning up
 The emulation plan creates numerous files and directories that may be cleaned up.
 The plan intentionally does not delete these files so teams can hunt for artifacts post-execution.
+A separate json file has been provided for cleanup.
+This can be combined with the main emulation plan to integrate all steps into a single campaign (optionally providing a delay between the main emulation and cleanup).

 #### 1. Remove the following files created as a result of our actions:
 * C:\users\public\mem.dmp